Laiatu Latu: Professional career

+2024 season

 Latu was selected by the Indianapolis Colts with the 15th overall pick in the first round of the 2024 NFL draft.
 He was the first defensive player selected in the draft.

 According to Colts area scout Chris McGaha, the team's decision to select Latu revolved both around his complete love of the game, exemplified by his battle to return from injury, and his physical gifts.

 "It kind of jumps off the tape, the ones who have the standout traits," McGaha told the Indianapolis Star.
 "He's athletic.
 You see the get-off right away.
 He can bend.
 He's got a long list of pass rush moves that he puts in play all the time.
 He can win upfield, he can win inside, he can come down the middle with power.
 He's great with his hands.
 He's got moves and he's got countermoves.
 You feel the twitch, the power.
 The way he can get off the ball, the way he can contort his body.
 The physical traits, to me, are the easiest part to see to his game.”

 As a rookie, Latu appeared in 17 games and started one.
 He had four sacks, 32 tackles, one pass defended, and three forced fumbles.
 He was named to the PFWA All-Rookie Team.

+2025 season

+In Week 1 against the Miami Dolphins, Latu recorded his first career interception against Tua Tagovailoa.